iAM-AMR/iAM.AMR.DOC/source/data_extraction/CEDAR.rst

 .. figure:: /assets/figures/cedar_navigation.png
    :align: center
+   :alt: Image showing CEDAR open to Add or Edit a Reference form with the Record Navigation Bar highlighted in red at the bottom of the screen.

    The Record Navigation Bar is highlighted in red at the bottom of the screen.

 You can use the left and right arrows to navigate between records (generally between references), or the right arrow with yellow star to create a new record (generally a new reference).
 This bar also contains a search feature to quickly find records.